Ayobamininuola/MS-Project-1/README.md

 ### Content
 * Movie descriptions and details were sourced from Movie Apps(Netflix, Disney+ and Amazon Prime video), [imDb](https://www.imdb.com/?ref_=nv_home) and the developer.
-* The link Entertainment gossips at the foot of all pages is linked to [Entertainment Daily](https://www.entertainmentdaily.co.uk/news/).
+* The link Entertainment gossips at the foot of all pages is linked to [Entertainment Daily News](https://www.entertainmentdaily.co.uk/news/).

 ### Media
-* Some of the Pictures used througout the project were from [Pexels](https://www.pexels.com/) and also fromm wiki(all referenced with the links within the project alongside the pictures).
+* Some of the Pictures used througout the project were downloaded free from [Pexels](https://www.pexels.com/) and also from wiki(all referenced with the links within the project alongside the pictures).
-* Videos used in the project are downloaded free from [HD-trailers](http://www.hd-trailers.net/).
+* Videos used in the project were downloaded free from [HD-trailers](http://www.hd-trailers.net/).

 ### Acknowledgment
 - I would like to thank my friends and family for their valued opinions and critic during the process of design and development.